jordancharest/Behavioral-Cloning/README.md

 # Behaviorial Cloning

-The Project
----
 The goals / steps of this project are the following:
 * Use a driving simulator to collect data of good driving behavior
-* Train and validate a model that predicts a steering angle from image data
+* Train and validate a convolutional neural network that predicts a steering angle from image data
 * Use the model to drive the vehicle autonomously around the track in the simulator